mayconfmelo/min-manual/docs/manual.typ

 )

 Within these doc-comments it is possible to write Typst code, and also to use the _min-manual_ commands and features without import them.
+If you need to perform advanced tasks and queries from within doc-comments, all the content of the source code itself is available in `#from-comments` variable inside doc-comments.

+== Argument Commands in Doc-Comments

-To better fit in the code, the `#arg` command can be invoked on doc-strings using a special syntax:
+To better fit in the code, the `#arg` command can be invoked on doc-comments by using a special syntax:

 #linebreak()